jushua720/cryptography/README.md

 Program written to implement ECDSA (Elliptic Curve Digital Signature Algorithm) algorithm.

-It is possible to sign a message with private key generated in GoLang program (ssilka).
+It is possible to sign a message with private key generated in GoLang program.

 R, S values extracted from the signature and X, Y coordinates of public key received from the given private key can be used to verify signature in GoLang program [which is implemented in voting chaincode - ssilka]